 the 8th of September 1261, with the old scuola hall built on land provided

 by the Augustinian monastery of

 1440s financed by the Bon family.
-This involved expanding forward into the campo and
+This involved building the albergo

 erecting a new façade.
-It had a Gothic arch with a large miracle-working
+The latter had a Gothic arch with a large miracle-working

 relief of the Madonna della Misericordia attributed to Bartolomeo

 Bon installed in 1451.
 The arch was demolished in 1612, and the relief (see right) is

 now in the Victoria and Albert Museum in London, along with other